-In my adult contemporary series – The Coopers the two main characters Lily and Hayden are also wishing to be loved and accepted for who they are today.
+In the first book of my adult contemporary series – The Coopers, the two main characters Lily and Hayden are also wishing to be loved and accepted for who they are today.

 And I’m discovering more and more that I want to read books where there is hope and love and humour.
 The journey to love is a path dotted with challenging twists and turns.
 Sometimes my characters are disappointed.
 Sometimes they have problems with the truth.
 Sometimes they are searching for someone else.